query_macaulay searches for metadata from

 path = tempdir(), dates = c(1976, 2019, 2022, 2024, 2025, 2026))

-# or by year-month intervals if dates have decimals
+# this example splits by year-month intervals (as dates have decimals)

 ## update clement list (note that this is actually the same list used in the